-The proposed project is for the construction of an approximately 1,450 ft. long, 12 ft. high, sand berm (not to exceed 18 ft. in height above mean sea level) on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill).
-The project will include maintenance of the berm until its removal in spring.
+The proposed project is for the annual construction and removal of an approximately 1,440 ft. long, 12 ft. high sand berm on Carpinteria City Beach involving approximately 26,000 cu. yds. of grading (13,000 cu. yds. of excavation and 13,000 cu. yds. of fill) (Exhibits 2 and 4).
+The proposed project includes construction of the berm prior to the winter storm season, maintenance of the berm during the winter, and removal of the berm in the spring.

-The project site is located at Carpinteria City Beach (Exhibit 1).
-The sand berm will be constructed on the back portion of the sandy beach immediately seaward of the existing residential development as shown on Exhibit 3.
+The project site is located at Carpinteria City Beach (Exhibits 1 and 2).
+The sand berm will be constructed on the back portion of the sandy beach immediately seaward of the existing residential development (Exhibits 2 and 3).
 Approximately 13,000 cu. yds. of sand to construct the berm will be excavated (pushed by scraper/bulldozers) from the beach seaward of the proposed berm location.
 Periodic maintenance of the berm will involve pushing sand from the beach immediately seaward of the berm back onto the berm with bulldozers.
 In the event that the berm is completely destroyed by wave action during the winter season, then the berm would be reconstructed.
-The City proposes to remove the berm and restore the beach to its pre-development profile the following spring.
-Berm removal/demolition activity would involve using a bulldozer to evenly redistribute the berm sand immediately seaward of the berm's location.
+The City proposes to remove the berm and restore the beach to its pre-development profile each spring.
+Berm removal/demolition activity would involve using a bulldozer to evenly redistribute the berm sand immediately seaward of the berm's location (Exhibit 5).

-The subject beach is backed by numerous private residences located on the seaward side of Sandyland Avenue.
-The City has indicated that in recent years, and most notably during the 1995 winter storm season, wave action during the winter storm season has resulted in damage to the existing private residences and public amenities (including public streets, parking lots, and a restroom facility) located on the back portion of Carpinteria City Beach.
+The subject beach is backed by numerous private residences located on the seaward side of Sandyland Avenue (Exhibits 2 and 3).
+The City has indicated that in recent years, and most notably during the 1995 winter storm season, wave action during the winter storm season has resulted in damage to the existing private residences and public amenities (including public streets, parking lots, and a restroom facility) located on the back portion of Carpinteria City Beach (Exhibit 6).
 The proposed sand berm is intended to protect existing development on the project site from damage from wave action during the winter storm season.

-Carpinteria City Beach is characterized as a moderately wide public beach approximately 1,450 ft. ft. in length backed by both private residential development and public parking facilities at several street ends.
-Public access and recreation is available along the entire approximately 1,450 ft. length of the beach fronting the project site and the beach is a popular visitor destination within the Santa Barbara County area.
+Carpinteria City Beach is characterized as a moderately wide public beach approximately 1,440 ft. in length backed by both private residential development and public parking facilities at several street ends.
+Public access and recreation is available along the entire approximately 1,440 ft. length of the beach fronting the project site and the beach is a popular visitor destination within the Santa Barbara County area.
 The sandy beach on the subject site is most heavily used for public recreational use during the summer season but remains a popular visitor destination throughout the entire year.
 In addition, although the subject site is heavily utilized for public access and recreation, the entire beach has previously been designated as a significant biological resource area by the City's certified Local Coastal Program.
-The City's biologist has indicated that Carpinteria City Beach provides potential habitat for Western Snowy Plovers, California grunion, and Pismo clams (below the surf zone).
+The City's biologist has indicated that Carpinteria City Beach provides potential habitat for Western Snowy Plovers, California grunion, and, below the surf zone, Pismo clams.